-Burr, Pilger & Mayer LLP, the independent audit firm retained to audit the 2005 and 2006 financial statements for our wholly-owned subsidiary and principal operating company, VirnetX, Inc., resigned on October 26, 2007.
+Burr, Pilger & Mayer LLP resigned on October 26, 2007 as the auditor for our wholly-owned subsidiary.
 The reason for the resignation was concern that we would not become compliant with the internal controls requirements of Section 404 of the Sarbanes Oxley Act by December 31, 2007 and due to an insufficient quantity of experienced resources involved with the financial reporting and period closing process.
 Following the resignation of Burr, Pilger & Mayer LLP, we promptly retained an implementation consultant recommended by our independent audit firm, Farber Hass Hurley & McEwen LLP, to institute the necessary controls and procedures in order to become compliant with Section 404 of the Sarbanes Oxley Act by December 31, 2007.
 We have committed significant financial and personnel resources to achieve this goal as well as to address any weaknesses in our financial reporting and period closing process.
 Accordingly, although we are not currently compliant with these internal control requirements, we and our implementation consultant are committed to becoming compliant by December 31, 2007 and to maintaining our compliance thereafter.